Skip to contents

 For a concrete analysis of longitudinal microbiome data, LegATo provides NMIT, both a paired and unpaired multivariate Hotelling’s T-squared test, generalized estimating equations (GEEs) and linear mixed effects models (LMEMs/LMMs).

-Otherwise a brief overview of each method is provided below.
+A brief overview of each method is provided below.

 Nonparametric microbial interdependence test (NMIT)